marley-rgb/TEST/README.md

-# `setup.py` Vulnerability Demonstration
+# 🚨 CRITICAL VULNERABILITY DEMONSTRATION: `setup.py` Arbitrary Code Execution 🚨

-This document details a `setup.py` script designed to demonstrate how malicious code can be executed during a standard Python package installation.
-This is a crucial security concern for any environment running `pip install` or `python setup.py install` on untrusted packages.
+This document unveils a critical security vector within Python's package installation mechanism, demonstrating how seemingly innocuous `setup.py` scripts can be weaponized to achieve **Arbitrary Code Execution (ACE)** during `pip install` or `python setup.py install`.

+This is not merely theoretical; it's a stark illustration of a supply chain attack capable of compromising your execution environment.

-## Clear Demonstration of `setup.py` Script for Reproduction:
+## The Anatomy of the Attack: Malicious `setup.py` PoC

-To allow Google's security team to easily reproduce and verify this finding, here is the `setup.py` script and instructions on how to execute it.
+To allow Google's security team to easily reproduce and verify this finding, here is the `setup.py` Proof-of-Concept (PoC) script and instructions on how to unleash its capabilities.

-**1. The Malicious `setup.py` Script:**
+### 1. The Malicious `setup.py` Script:

 ```python
 import subprocess